ucsb-cs8-m17/ucsb-cs8-m17.github.io/_lab/lab03.md

 If you have not yet been assigned to a mentor and pair, please contact your TA or instructor.

 Together with your pair partner, you will do the following steps.
+Note: this list is just an <em>overview</em> of the entire process, so that you can see a <em>short</em> list of all the things you need to do.
+You'll have to consult the rest of the instructions for details.

 1. Consult the web page [https://ucsb-cs56-f16.github.io/info/projects/](https://ucsb-cs56-f16.github.io/info/projects/) to check that it accurately reflects your mentor, github id, pair partner, and pair partner's github id.
    * If you are not on the list, or if there is any error consult a mentor, TA or instructor to fix it.